German minister sees COVID-19 vaccine shortage well into April | Health

 Germany faces a shortage of coronavirus shots well into April, its health minister said on Thursday, and called for a summit with the country's state leaders to discuss vaccinations as the government faced fresh criticism over the pace of the roll-out.

+Several people close to the talks told Reuters that the meeting will take place on Monday.
 "We will still have at least 10 tough weeks with a shortage of vaccine," Jens Spahn said in a Tweet, adding the meeting should focus on how Europe gets its fair share of shots and what can be done to support the process.

-A spokesman for Chancellor Angela Merkel said she backed the proposal and planning for the summit was already underway.
+Germany, like the rest of the European Union, is scrambling to obtain shots as the West's biggest drugmakers slow deliveries to the bloc due to production problems.
+Germany's top-selling Bild newspaper described the problem of procuring enough vaccines as a "scandal".

 On Tuesday, Spahn supported European Union proposals to set up a register of vaccine exports, as tensions grow with AstraZeneca and Pfizer over sudden supply cuts just a month after the EU started vaccinating citizens.
 Germany reported 17,553 new coronavirus cases on Thursday, bringing the total to 2,178,828, and another 941 deaths.
 The seven-day incidence rate fell under 100 cases per 100,000 for the first time since the end of October.
 The government wants it to drop below 50.